 Persistent Feature: Yes

-- Kubuntu Live CD and a Working CD Drive
+- Kubuntu Live CD or DVD

-- 1GB USB Flash Drive (I prefer 4GB)
+- USB Flash Drive

 Note: Back up ALL data from your Flash Drive before proceeding!

-You should now be booting Kubuntu from your USB Flash Drive.
+If all went well, you should now be booting Kubuntu from your USB Flash Drive.